Remodeling Your Kitchen? Know What You’re Paying For

 Saving money sounds great on paper, but there are some areas where skimping on products could hurt you in the long run.

-Take tile, for example: Your kitchen probably won’t require more than 150 square feet of tile, so this is a great opportunity to splurge on something that you’ll love and that will last for a long time.
+- Your kitchen renovation probably won’t require more than 150 square feet of tile, so this is a great opportunity to splurge on something that you’ll love and that will last for a long time.
 Consider spending up on high-quality fixtures — pull handles, faucets, lighting fixtures, etc. — as well.
 Fixtures play a key role in bringing out the character in your space.

-Another way to save?
-Skip the costs of hiring a designer by working with a company that takes care of design for you.
+- Another way to save?
+Skip the costs of hiring a designer by working with a company that takes care of design for you at no additional cost.

 The cost of design can be significantly reduced by working with an all-inclusive company like Gallery Kitchen & Bath.
 In addition to taking on all design, material selection, and building responsibilities, we also eliminate the need for a designer or architect.
 That alone can save you between $5,000 and $20,000.